The Women’s March On Washington

 Under the title of Women’s March, people from all across the United States flocked into streets in protest against President Trump.
 This day instead of being remembered as a date which would increase awareness to Americans about the inadvisable role of the woman in the society instead what it did, is that it became an opportunity for the first massive protest against the new President.

-To the Trump administration It has become clear that they are not going to have a peaceful 4-year mandate.
-Instead the huge protests which sparked around the country in its first day at office is a huge signal for the Trump administration.
+To the Trump administration, It has become clear that they are not going to have a peaceful 4-year mandate.
+Instead, the huge protests which sparked around the country on its first day at the office is a huge signal for the Trump administration.
 So far, they have not made an official pronunciation regarding The Women’s March but most certainly they have understood the clear message of the protests.

 It remains to be seen on whether these protests will have any effect on Trump administration but one thing is certain, that President Trump is going to have a hard time fight a war on two fronts, the diplomatic war in one hand and the increasingly mounting issues at home.